A/N: Warning for graphic violence.

 “I do,” Maebhe said.
 “In theory.”

-Roman only laughed.
+Roman stared at Maebhe a moment, then laughed.
 “The guards don’t know that, so keep your voice down.”

 Maebhe grinned at Kieran and kept Ivey’s gun in hand.
-When the guards turned and saw their group approaching, one opened his mouth to yell out in alarm, but Roman held a finger up, and somehow, that was enough to stay his tongue.
+When the guards saw their group approaching, one opened his mouth to shout, but Roman held a finger up, and somehow, that was enough to stay his tongue.
 Maebhe suspected that it had something to do with the brand he’d revealed.

 “Speak,” Roman warned, low and dangerous, “And she shoots.
 Or worse, I kill you myself.
 You don’t want that.”

-The guards stayed miraculously silent while Roman bound them with their own handcuffs, but when the group was halfway across the bridge, duty outweighed fear and and they began yelling for help.
-Roman swore and picked up into a run, the others following.
+The guards stayed miraculously silent while Roman used their own handcuffs on them, but when the group was halfway across the bridge, duty outweighed fear and and they began yelling for help.
+Roman cursed and picked up into a run, the others following.

 “Back to the bridge,” Roman hissed, and his tone left no room for questions.
 They all turned and ran back up to the bridge, taking the steps two at a time.